About Our Charity

 Brigitte is the proud mother of identical twin boys, Nicholas and Noah.
 Her son Noah had severe cerebral palsy and is the inspiration for the creation of Noah’s Clubhouse.
 Her heart is set on making a difference in the lives of families with children living with cerebral palsy.

 Brigitte is a CPA, CA and has worked in both public companies and large accounting firms, specializing in corporate tax.
-She holds an Honours B.A. from the University of Toronto.
+She currently sits on the boards of a few junior mining companies.
+She holds an Honours B.A.
+(Specialist Management Programme) from the University of Toronto.
+She has earned the CPA Canada's Audit Committee Certificate.

 She is fluent in French and English and has a working proficiency in Spanish.